bluesky66-dev/kibana/rfcs/text/0012_encryption_key_rotation.md

 We'd like to make this process as simple as possible while meeting the following requirements:

-* It should not be required to restart HyperSec Kibana to perform this type of migration since Saved Objects encrypted with the another encryption key can theoretically appear at any point in time.
+* It should not be required to restart Kibana to perform this type of migration since Saved Objects encrypted with the another encryption key can theoretically appear at any point in time.
 * It should be possible to integrate this operation into other operational flows our users may have and any user-friendly key management UIs we may introduce in this future.
-* Any possible failures that may happen during this operation shouldn't make HyperSec Kibana nonfunctional.
+* Any possible failures that may happen during this operation shouldn't make Kibana nonfunctional.
 * Ordinary users should not be able to trigger this migration since it may consume a considerable amount of computing resources.

 We think that the best option we have right now is a dedicated API endpoint that would trigger this migration: